 Solved!
 What to Do When You Find Ticks in the House

-Whether you find ticks in the house or out back, use this game plan to reduce your health risk and prevent an infestation on your property.
+Whether you find ticks in the house or out back, we have a game plan to help you reduce your health risks and prevent an infestation on your property.

-Q: Just yesterday I spotted a tick on my bathroom floor and last week I found one on my clothing.
-Is it possible that I have a tick infestation in my house?
-Or, maybe in my yard?
-I know tick bites are related to Lyme disease, so I’m eager to find the best way to keep them out.
+Q: Yesterday I spotted a tick on my bathroom floor, and last week I found one on my clothing.
+Is it possible that I have an infestation of ticks in my house?
+Or maybe in my yard?
+I know tick bites are related to Lyme disease, so I’m eager to find out how to get rid of ticks and the best way to keep them out of my home.

 To find out what to do when you find a tick—inside or out—keep reading.
 We’ll let you know how to reduce your risk of exposure and how to treat your house and yard to ensure that ticks won’t set up shop.